 PLEASE NOTE: An expensive camera should never be paired with an inexpensive, flimsy tripod.
 Your camera needs to be matched with a tripod that will support and protect your camera.
 Carbon fiber or aluminum tripods are recommended.
 Consider your options and select one that best suits you.
 Quality tripods are usually sold separately from the head mount.
 Tripod heads come in different styles.
 Tripods are best selected "in person" as are the ball heads.
 You will discover what features are most comfortable for you.
 Another consideration is twist release leg extensions vs flip lock leg extensions.
 My preference is flip lock, but that doesn't mean a twist lock would be your personal choice.

 When you get to the Adobe link, I recommend the least expensive plan.
-We WILL NOT be using Lightroom CC - We will be using Lightroom CLASSIC CC.
+We WILL be using Lightroom CLASSIC - We WILL NOT be using Lightroom -.
 Both will come with the plan, but you only need to install the Lightroom Classic CC.

 SEE SCREEN SHOT FROM ADOBE PAGE BELOW